Wednesday, August 30, 2006

 We crossed Bangalore at almost by 7.15 AM and hit on NH-48 road.
 Nobody was in mood of hurry to speed the vehicles.
 Believe me….The NH-48 is awesome road for bikers.
 It’s like tasting ice cream in middle of summer.
 After crossing Kunigal, at certain gap of drive, we came across “Hebbagilu” on the right side.
 Opposite to that, to our left side, one road was visible.
 We hit that road on left side and even though road was rough, muddy and with potholes, we drove with great enthu to out first destination.
 The Marconahalli Dam.

 We parked our vehicles outside the gate at 9.00 AM, crossed a park which had trees standing tall and we started climbing with our luggage to the top of the Dam.
 When we reached top of Dam…..I was dumbstruck with its beauty…I shouted “Wow Man”…..In front, the entire scene was filled with water 60 feet deep and fresh cold air blowing to our face.
 Backside, the scenery was very beautiful park but not maintained clean.
 I guess very less attention is paid to maintain it as visitors to this dam are rare case and also there is no publicity.
 There are lengthy chairs (similar to present in railway stations or parks) present to sit and watch the view on top of the dam.
-There was man who maintained that Dam showed us how the dam worked, how they leave water on other side.
-There was huge metal covering standing on top of dam with metallic pillars on four sides with letters ‘England’ inscribed on it.
-I guessed it could be made in England and on same time I wondered how they brought it here from England.
-Then there was display board of all statistics and measurements related to dam.

 We climbed down and we went to bottom side of Dam at the Park side.
 There were 2 big holes to release water from other side.
 We left Dam at 9.30……and hit the rugged looking road which took back to NH-48 and continued our journey.